Lecture 09: Introduction to Two-Way ANOVA

 3. Is there a three-way interaction, where the best treatment strategy depends on a combination of treatment type, cancer stage, and dosage level?

-12.1 Cancer Trial Example: Why is this important
+13.1 Cancer Trial Example: Why Is This Important

 • Better Understanding of Individual Differences: